Shopify Expansion Stores vs Shopify Markets: Picking the Right Global Growth Model

 Shopify Markets, on the other hand, lets you serve multiple regions with a single store, with tools for currency, language, domains, duties, and fulfillment logic built in.

 Choosing the wrong model can come at a cost: bloated IT stacks, compliance headaches, higher conversion fees, or even stalled growth.
-This guide breaks down both approaches, complete with enterprise use cases, comparison tables, and a practical decision checklist, so you can choose the framework that fits your global growth strategy best
+This guide breaks down both approaches, complete with enterprise use cases, comparison tables, and a practical decision checklist, so you can choose the framework that fits your global growth strategy best.

 What are Shopify Expansion Stores?